awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 + To back up resources before building or deploying by creating an AMI snapshot\.
 + To add integration with third\-party products to your pipeline, such as posting messages to an IRC client\.

-This topic assumes you are familiar with AWS CodePipeline and AWS Lambda and know how to create pipelines, functions, and the IAM polices and roles on which they depend\.
+This topic assumes you are familiar with AWS CodePipeline and AWS Lambda and know how to create pipelines, functions, and the IAM policies and roles on which they depend\.
 In this topic, we will walk through the steps for:
 + Creating a Lambda function that tests whether a web page was deployed successfully\.
 + Configuring the AWS CodePipeline and Lambda execution roles and the permissions required to run the function as part of the pipeline\.
 + Editing a pipeline to add the Lambda function as an action\.